evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 -  ``msg`` - this function is used to send messages from the server to a player connected to this object.
 -  ``msg_contents`` - calls ``msg`` on all objects inside this object.
--  ``search`` - this is a convenient way to search for a specific object, at a given location or globally.
+-  ``search`` - this is a convenient shorthand to search for a specific object, at a given location or globally.
+It's mainly useful when defining commands (in which case the object executing the command is named ``caller`` and one can do ``caller.search()`` to find objects in the room to operate on).
 -  ``execute_cmd`` - Lets the object execute the given string as if it was given on the command line.
 -  ``move_to`` - perform a full move of this object to a new location.